 On a personal level, Esther understands the challenges faced by immigrants who do not speak the language of their new country.
 She came to the U.S. from Cuba with her parents when she was 10 years old, and no one in her family spoke English.
 She had to rely on classmates to translate for her, and found that knowing how to read and write in Spanish helped her progress in her English classes.
 As a child, Esther often interpreted for her parents, and at the age of 13, she went to court to interpret for a church member in a civil case, a traumatic experience that highlighted the importance of language access for all.

-Esther is a voting member of the American Translators Association (ATA); a member of the National Association of Judiciary Interpreters and Translators (NAJIT); A founding member of Association of Independent Judiciary Interpreters of California (AIJIC); and a SAG-AFTRA member.
+Esther is a voting member of the American Translators Association (ATA), a member of the National Association of Judiciary Interpreters and Translators (NAJIT), a founding member of the Association of Independent Judiciary Interpreters of California (AIJIC), and a member of SAG-AFTRA.

 Madeline Rios has been a freelance interpreter and translator since 1983.
 She holds a certificate in translation and interpretation from the University of California at Los Angeles, a bachelor’s degree in Mathematics from Clark University, and a Master of Arts in Spanish Translation and Interpreting from the University of Texas, Rio Grande Valley.
 Ms. Ríos is a life, voting, Spanish to English translator certified by the American Translators Association.